the-foreign-architect/frontend-gridsome/content/guides/dubai/index.md

 ---
-title: 'Dubai: a curated contemporary architecture guide'
+title: "Dubai: a curated contemporary architecture guide"
 date: 2017-06-17
 excerpt: Dubai’s architecture is extravagant, excessive, inconsequent and opulent.
 Despite all that, it is also mind-blowing, impressive, and unique.
 Go see it.
 description: Dubai’s architecture is extravagant, excessive, inconsequent and opulent.
 Despite all that, it is also mind-blowing, impressive, and unique.
 Go see it.